webduvet/serve/README.md

 ## Installation

+	npm install serve --save-dev

+hen edit package.json script. e.g.

+	scripts: {
+		serve: "node ./node_modules/serve/bin/start --home yourWwwDir --port 3000 }

+	npm run serve

+alternativly you can run init script in `/bin/init` which will create `scripts` and public direcotries, and creates start script in your main project folder and adds this line into the package.json scripts

+	serve: "node ./scripts/start --home public"

+serve will use default port 3001, you can change any of that.

 ## Use
 ### npm
 add run srcript into scripts

     scripts: {
+      start: "node ./bin/start --home yourWwwDirectory --port 3000"
+	  //or
-      start: "node ./bin/start --home yourWwwDirectory --port 3000" }
+      serve: "node ./bin/start --home yourWwwDirectory --port 3000" }

 the above will  setup static http server running on port 3000 (default is 3001) and serving files from ./yourWwwDirectory relative to your npm `package.json` file

 	npm start

+or

+	npm run serve